Leo T. McCarthy: California Assembly

-Lieutenant governor of California
+Lieutenant Governor of California (from 1983 to 1995)

 McCarthy was first elected to statewide office to the first of three consecutive four-year terms as lieutenant governor of California in 1982, at the same time that Republican George Deukmejian was elected governor.
-In 1986, the incumbent McCarthy ran against Republican Mike Curb, a former film producer and music promoter with a reputation for opposing drug use by artists.
+In 1986, the incumbent McCarthy ran against Republican Mike Curb, the former Lieutenant Governor and McCarthy's immediate predecessor as well as a former film producer and music promoter with a reputation for opposing drug use by artists.
 In a hotly-contested race for lieutenant governor that centered largely around violent crime and drug policy, McCarthy alleged that Curb made a fortune in making 'exploitation films' that glorified drugs, sex, and violence.
 Curb was so incensed at the charges that he filed a $7-million libel and slander suit against McCarthy, who ultimately won the election.

 After his failed 1988 Senate campaign, McCarthy won a third term as lieutenant governor in 1990, while his 1988 opponent Pete Wilson won the election for governor.

 1988 U.S. Senate campaign

 In 1988, McCarthy ran for the U.S. Senate.
 He easily won the Democratic Party nomination but was defeated in the general election by the Republican incumbent and future Governor Pete Wilson.
 As of 2021, this was the last time a Republican won a U.S. Senate seat in California.
 McCarthy's 4,287,253 votes set a record for the most votes given to a losing Democratic Senate candidate that lasted until it was broken by MJ Hegar of Texas in 2020.
-McCarthy was the first person ever to get 4 million votes in a losing Senate campaign.
+McCarthy was the first person to get more than 4 million votes in a losing Senate campaign.

-1992 U.S. Senate campaign
+1992 U.S. Senate campaign and retirement

 In 1992, McCarthy entered the Democratic primary election for the U.S. Senate but lost the nomination to US Representative (and later general election winner) Barbara Boxer.

-McCarthy retired from public office at the end of his third term as lieutenant governor on January 2, 1995, having been prohibited from seeking re-election to a fourth term in office because of state term limits.
-He was succeeded by fellow Democratic then-State Controller and future Governor Gray Davis.
+McCarthy retired from public office at the end of his third term as the state's longest-serving Lieutenant Governor after 12 years in office on January 2, 1995, choosing not to seek re-election to a fourth term in 1994, even though he was eligible for one more term and would not have been term-limited until 1998.
+He was succeeded by a fellow Democrat, then-State Controller and later future Governor Gray Davis.
 McCarthy's 12 years are the longest any California lieutenant governor has served.
 Upon leaving politics, he created an investment company, The Daniel Group, named for his father and located in San Francisco.